CommandPost/FCPCafe/docs/developers/workflowextensions.md

 You can find the official [Workflow Extensions documentation](https://developer.apple.com/documentation/professional_video_applications/workflow_extensions?language=objc).

+You can download the Workflow Extension SDK on the [Apple Developer Website](https://developer.apple.com/download/all/?q=WorkflowExtensions).

 If you want a real-world example of a Workflow Extension, you can look at [CommandPost](https://github.com/CommandPost/CommandPost-App/tree/master/CommandPost%20Workflow%20Extension).

 ---